dm-medvedev/forest-research/Ensemble/ReadMe.md

 Compiled for Linux  with c++14 and python 3.5.2 usage

 **Compilation**
-For Linux systems, the probable order is as follows:
+For Linux systems, the order is likely as follows:
 1) check your python3 version
 2) install cython via pip3 [link](https://cython.readthedocs.io/en/latest/src/quickstart/install.html)
 3) Now you're able to run command: